**Results may vary from person to person**

 Depending on the amount of bruising and puckering of the skin, which may vary from very mild to very obvious, it takes approximately 1-3 weeks for puckering to fade.There is little swelling to deal with initially as well, which is more noticeable in the cheeks/jowl region than the brow.

-You will experience some swelling and bruising, which will gradually settle down.
+You may experience some swelling and bruising, which will gradually settle down.
 However, the more the tissue is lifted (especially in the cheeks) the more obvious the puckering may be.
 The skin under which the thread is passing is covered with skin coloured tape for the first week.

 Is there discomfort?